 Clinical research is pursued by our entire clinical faculty (Drs.
-Lyons, Kem, Scofield, Baker, Lane, Azar, Gosmanova and Lim), and fellows, often in studies that are collaborative with basic scientists and with community partners.
+Kem, Scofield, Baker, Gosmanova, Lim), and fellows, often in studies that are collaborative with basic scientists and with community partners.
 Many involve partnerships with colleagues in the Children’s Program and the OU Tulsa Program of the Diabetes Center.
 Research involvement by our clinical fellows is a core component of their training.
 Fellows are encouraged to enroll in a 3-year program with one year of dedicated research activity.
 Clinical trials are conducted through our Clinical Trials Unit.

 Basic science research is conducted in approximately 10,000 sq. ft. of laboratory space in the Basic Science Education Building.
 In the past six years, the Section has brought more than 70 extra-mural peer-reviewed research grants to the OUHSC campus.
 Research groups are led by faculty members: Drs.
 Kem, Scofield, Le, Yu and Xu.
 Much of this work addresses mechanisms for vascular damage in diabetes, specifically small vessel damage that underlies diabetic retinopathy and nephropathy, and large vessel damage that causes premature heart attacks, strokes, and amputations (accelerated atherosclerosis).
 The basic science research program collaborates with many departments and disciplines on and off campus, and collaborations with clinicians are emphasized to promote translational research.

 In late 2007, two important five-year NIH Program Grants were awarded for diabetes research.
 The first, a “Center for Biologic Research Excellence” was established under the leadership of Dr. Ma

 with an application entitled “Mentoring Diabetes Research in Oklahoma.”
 The second, in partnership with the OU College of Public Health

 and led by Drs.
 Neil Henderson